AceOfKestrels/Brain/Development/Angular/Basics/observables.md

 ---
 ## RxJS
-Observables are prt of the `RxJS` package.
+Observables are part of the `RxJS` package.
 If it is not installed already, use the following command to install it:
 ```
 npn install --save  rxjs
 ```